mr-innovations/zip-code-rest-api/README.md

-# About worldpostallocations - Free Zip Code API
+# About worldpostallocations - Free world wide Zip Code OR world wide Postal code API
 worldpostallocations is a zip code API that was founded in 2016 to solve common issues with postal code data.
 As we have launched worldpostallocations.com years back, a general geocoding API for forward and reverse geocoding, we learned from our customers, that that there was a specific need for zip code data.
 Our customers were basically looking for a simple solution to do tasks:

 * find zip codes around a given zip code